WojciechMatuszewski/programming-notes/web/css/css.md

 here – to **correctly animate the height using FLIP, you will most likely need to apply reverse transforms**.
 You are better off using a library that will perform the math for you.

-To learn more about the FLIP technique, checkout [_Method 4_ in this blog post](https://carlanderson.xyz/how-to-animate-on-height-auto)
+To learn more about the FLIP technique, checkout [_Method4_ in this blog post](https://carlanderson.xyz/how-to-animate-on-height-auto)

 ### Using the `max-height` property